bahaidev/textbrowser/README.md

     `user.js`, be sure to uncomment in the copied file (HTML currently only allows one cache file apparently as per
     <https://html.spec.whatwg.org/multipage/semantics.html#attr-html-manifest>,
     so we apparently cannot add to this dynamically nor use data: URLs.)
+This is in the process of being changed to service workers.

 -   ***.htaccess*** - If using Apache, you may wish to have this file copied from TextBrowser's `.htaccess-sample` in order to serve the